-The risk of meningococcal infection in a child under 18 increases by 3.8 times if his mother smokes.
+The risk of meningococcal infection in a child under 18 years of age, increases by 3.8 times if their mother smokes.

-Among adults, smoking increases the risk of meningococcal infection by 2.4 times, passive smoking by 2.5 times, and chronic disease by 10.8 time.
+Smoking increases the risk of meningococcal infection in adults by 2.4 times, passive smoking by 2.5 times, and chronic disease by 10.8 times.

 Passive smoking increases the risk of meningococcal infection by 2.2 times.
-When both parents smoke, the risk rises by a factor of 8.
+When both parents smoke, the risk increases by 8 times.
 More:

-In Ghana, where meningococcal meningitis is much more common than in developed countries, cooking on wood-fired ovens increases the risk of disease is 9 times.
+In Ghana, where meningococcal meningitis is much more common than in developed countries, cooking in wood-burning ovens is associated with a 9-fold higher risk of infection.

-If parents only smoke outside the home, this does not reduce the level of nicotine in the hair in children, which may indicate that smokers continue to exhale nicotine after smoking.
-This hints that the risk of meningococcal infection will not go down if to ban smoking only in some places like houses, cars and hospitals, and a total ban is needed.
-But it is known that relatively few people quit smoking, so the vaccination of children will probably be more effective.
-In addition, there is hope that children can save from meningococcus also of their smoking parents through collective immunity.The Association between Active and Passive Smoking and Latent Tuberculosis Infection in Adults and Children in the United States: Results from NHANES.
+When parents only smoke outside of the house, it does not decrease the level of nicotine in the children’s hair, which might indicate that the smokers continue to exhale nicotine after smoking.
+This hints at that the risk of meningococcal infection will not decrease if smoking is prohibited only in certain places, like homes, cars and hospitals, but a full ban is needed.
+It is known, however, that a relatively small number of people quit smoking, so vaccinating children will probably be more effective.
+Moreover, there’s hope that children will be able to protect their smoking parents from meningococcus through collective immunity.The Association between Active and Passive Smoking and Latent Tuberculosis Infection in Adults and Children in the United States: Results from NHANES.
 2014, Lindsay, PLoS One

 Active and passive smoking is associated with a doubling of the risk of tuberculosis.
 For smokers in the past and present increased the risk of contracting a tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of dying from tuberculosis.